-EVERY NEW SIGNATURE COUNTS TO SHOW THAT THIS IS A TRAIL THAT OUR COMMUNITY WANTS AND WILL USE.
-PLEASE CLICK THE LINK ABOVE TODAY!
+EVERY NEW SIGNATURE SHOWED THAT THIS IS A TRAIL THAT OUR COMMUNITY WANTS AND WILL USE.
+OUR TOTAL SIGNATURE COUNT WAS OVER 1650 UNIQUE SIGNERS.

-THE REGNART CREEK TRAIL FACES STRONG OPPOSITION FROM RESIDENTS ALONG THE TRAIL AND THE CITY COUNCIL IS VERY DIVIDED ON THE ISSUE.
-WE NEED YOUR VOICE!
+THE REGNART CREEK TRAIL FACED STRONG OPPOSITION FROM RESIDENTS ALONG THE TRAIL AND THE CITY COUNCIL WAS VERY DIVIDED ON THE ISSUE.
+YOUR VOICE MATTERED!

 The Regnart Trail is endorsed by:

 Safe Routes to School ◆ Lawson PTA ◆ Eaton PTO ◆ Hyde PTSA ◆ Sedgwick PTA ◆ Cupertino Teen Commission ◆ Tino Bike Club (Cupertino High School) ◆ Cupertino Chamber of Commerce ◆ Walk-Bike Cupertino ◆ Silicon Valley Bike Coalition ◆ Almaden Cycling and Touring Club ◆ Cupertino Chamber of Commerce ◆ Trailhead Cyclery ◆ Friends of Stevens Creek Trail

 The trail will connect residents and students all the way from Cupertino High, and Creekside Park to the Cupertino Library/Civic Center and the new McClellan bike lanes towards De Anza College, Monta Vista HS, Kennedy MS, and Regnart.

 - Create a safe off-road route for kids to go to schools, parks, and the library